-Example 517: A and B purchase property as joint tenants.
+Example 17: A and B purchase property as joint tenants.
 On December 12, 2004, A and B transfer their property interests to each other as joint tenants through their respective trusts.
 A and B are transferors who are among the joint tenants and are, therefore, considered to be "original transferors."
-If A and B had transferred their interests into trust on any date after October 1, 2013, neither A's trust nor B's trust would be considered a joint tenant and neither A nor B would be considered an "original transferor" as a result of the transfer into trust.
+If A and B had transferred their interests into trust on any date on or after October 1, 2013, neither A's trust nor B's trust would be considered a joint tenant and neither A nor B would be considered an "original transferor" as a result of the transfer into trust.

-Example 1218: A and B purchase property as joint tenants.
+Example 18: A and B purchase property as joint tenants.
 On August 13, 2003, A and B sell a 50 percent interest to C and D, with the deed showing A, B, C and D as joint tenants.
 A and B become "original transferors."
 C and D become "other than original transferors."
 On December 13, 2003, C and D then transfer their joint tenancy interests to their respective trusts for the benefit of the remaining joint tenants.
 C and D become "original transferors."
 On January 13, 2004, A and B then sell their remaining 50 percent to C and D, and go off title.
 Under circumstances where application of the step-transaction doctrine to disregard the form of the transaction would be appropriate due to their intent to avoid a change in ownership, A, B, C and D do not become "original transferors" as the result of their transfers to each other.
+After collapsing the steps, the transfer from A and B to C and D is a 100 percent change in ownership as of January 13, 2004.

-- (4)(2) Proportional Ownership Interest Transfer.
+- (2) Proportional Ownership Interest Transfer.
 For other than joint tenancies described in subdivision (b)(1) of this rule, the transfer is between or among co-owners and results in a change in the method of holding title but does not result in a change in the proportional interests of the co-owners, such as: - (A) A transfer terminating the joint tenancy and creating separate ownerships of the property in equal interests. - (B) A transfer terminating the joint tenancy and creating a tenancy in common of equal interests.